 language other than English at home, only 58.3% reported speaking English

 suggests that roughly four out of 10 Americans may require additional language or communication support when

 Populations with Disabilities

-Approximately one-fourth of children in rural areas lived in poverty according to the 2014-2018 American Community Survey estimates, compared to approximately one-fifth of children nationwide.
+Approximately Approximately 22.4% of children living in micropolitan areas and 23.4% of those not in a metro or micropolitan area lived in poverty according to the 2015-2019 American Community Survey estimates, compared to 18.5% of children nationwide.
 Family income plays a large role in determining economic mobility, or the ability to move out of poverty during one's lifetime.
 Poverty can have lasting impacts on children as they transition to adulthood, particularly in rural areas.
 Children living in rural communities are also more likely than non-rural children to experience adverse health effects associated with their physical environment, socioeconomic status, access to healthcare, and their family's health behaviors.
 For example, in 2014 one-third of children in rural areas lived with someone who smokes, compared to less than one-fifth of urban children.

 According to the U.S. Department of Veteran's Affairs Office of Rural Health, 5.2 million veterans live in rural communities.
 Veterans are more likely to live in rural areas than civilians, with 23% of veterans living in rural regions compared to 19.3% of the general population.
 Veterans living in rural areas may face difficulties accessing healthcare due to lack of specialized care in rural areas, transportation, poverty, homelessness, or substance misuse.
 The Rural Veterans and Access to Healthcare Topic Guide includes additional information about population considerations for rural veterans.